-The strategy will focus on practical actions that will address the needs of local older people.
+- 9.1 The strategy focused on practical solutions and actions that will address the needs of local older people.
 It will set a clear direction for developing services to people aged 50 and over for the next 3 years.
-There are six overall aims that this strategy will focus on:

-- 1. To support the financial security of older people - 2.
+The six overall aims of this strategy are: - 1.
+To support the financial security of older people - 2.
 To support access to mainstream services to older people - 3.
 To support older people to lead healthy and active lifestyles - 4.
 To support older people to feel safe and supported in their home and their neighbourhood - 5.
 To support older people to make a positive contribution within their community - 6.
-Preparing RDC as an organisation for the ageing population
+Preparing RDC as an organisation to serve an ageing population